Cheap, sustainable battery made from tree bark tannins

 The wood substrate also contributes to the good battery performance due to the highly aligned channels in its cellular structure.
 These channels, which the plant once used to transport water and nutrients, are now used to transport electrons and ions in the new battery.

-Although making batteries from tannins represents a big shift from using conventional metal such as lithium, the naturally occurring compound may offer solutions to two of the biggest challenges facing future energy storage systems: the shortage of metal materials and the high cost of material synthesis.
+Although making batteries from tannins represents a big shift from using conventional metal materials such as lithium, the naturally occurring compound may offer solutions to two of the biggest challenges facing future energy storage systems: the shortage of metal materials and the high cost of material synthesis.
 As the researchers demonstrate in the new study, naturally occurring tannins can be purified at low cost for their use in batteries.

 Previous research has indicated that other plant-based materials also appear promising as alternative battery materials.
 One biopolymer that has been extensively studied is lignin, which is found in the cell walls of plants and gives wood and bark their rigid structure.
 Although widely abundant, lignin has a high molecular weight compared to its relatively low phenol content.
 As phenol content largely determines the electrochemical performance, such as the energy density and storage capacity, the low phenol content of lignin limits the potential performance of lignin-based batteries.